How the Book Helps

 We made an additional donation with money from The Voluntourist to Global Volunteers for its India Classroom Sponsorship Fund, which assists four partner programs: Assisi Illam (a day care center and orphanage that cares for about 70 children), Grace School, Seam’s Children’s Home, and St. Joseph Matriculation School in Chennai, India.
 The fund is used for notebooks, uniforms, bunk beds, paint for classrooms, textbooks, and other supplies requested by the programs.
 You’ll find more info here: India Classroom Sponsorship.

 For two weeks, my wife and I volunteered at the Calvary Zion children’s home in Kiembeni through Travellers Worldwide, a British-based organization.
 We’ve donated money from the book to the Calvary Zion Children’s Home Support Trust, which helps cover the home’s expenses.
-According to Susan Peattie, the lovely Scottish woman who created the Trust, book donations have covered annual school fees for 11 of the home’s children, including some of the children featured in the book.
+According to Susan Peattie, the lovely Scottish woman who created the Trust, our four book donations have covered annual school fees for 11 of the home’s children, including some of the children featured in the book.
 You can contribute to the Trust by going to www.czchildrenshometrust.org

 In March 2012, money from The Voluntourist was donated to a student fellowship program in Los Angeles run by Earthwatch, my volunteer organization in Ecuador.
 The program sent 100 high school students from underserved communities on Earthwatch expeditions in 2012.
 The Voluntourist donation helped pay the program fee for a student from the Rosie the Riveter Charter High School.
 To contribute to Earthwatch, which conducts environmental research around the world, contact Megan Bransfield at firstname.lastname@example.org.